jtpaulo/jtpaulo.github.io/_pages/about.md

 My current research topics include:

-**Reliable Distributed Storage Systems**: My current research work focuses on software-defined storage architectures and very-large scale storage systems.
+**Reliable Distributed Storage Systems**: My current research work is focused on software-defined storage architectures and large scale storage systems.
 As some examples, I am interested in storage deduplication, stackable filesystems, and storage security.
 I am also interested in improving the performance of current storage solutions for HPC and AI workloads.

 **Benchmarking and Monitoring Storage Systems**: Another research interest is on building proper benchmarking tools for monitoring and evaluating storage systems accurately.